Green snail

 Cantarues apertus (syn.
 Cornu apertus, Helix aperta) or green snail typically has a life span of three years which includes several reproductive cycles.
 It can breed very quickly with up to 1000 young snails found per square metre.

-The life cycle of the snail is heavily influenced by day length and moisture conditions as these determine length of aestivation (dormancy).
-Generally, after autumn and winter rains, dormant snails reactivate and emerge from the soil.
-The mature snails then lay eggs in the soil around May or June, and young snails begin to appear in early winter.
-In spring to early summer, the snails burrow into the soil, seal the opening to their shell with a solid skin and become dormant.
+The life cycle of the green snail is primarily influenced by day length and moisture, which control the duration of its aestivation (dormancy).
+After the autumn and winter rains, dormant snails emerge from the soil.
+Mature snails lay eggs in the soil around May or June, with young snails appearing in early winter.
+As the weather warms in spring and early summer, snails burrow into the soil, seal the entrance to their shells with a solid layer, and become dormant.

 The host range for green snail is very broad, and includes broadacre and horticultural crops such as cereals, canola, lucerne, pasture grasses, lupins, cultivated flowers, vegetables (such as cucurbits, brassicas, peas, beans, potatoes), nursery stocks and citrus.